The Story of Prometheus

 1. Who was Zeus?

-Zeus was a god in ancient Greek mythology, considered the king of the gods and ruler of Mount Olympus.
-He was the god of the sky, thunder, lightning, and storms, and was known for his powerful and unpredictable nature.
-In Greek mythology, he is often portrayed as a father figure and protector of humankind.
+Zeus was the king of the gods in ancient Greek mythology, ruling from Mount Olympus.
+He was the god of the sky, thunder, lightning, and storms, known for his immense power and authority over both gods and humans.

-Coronus was a titan, a mythical being in Greek mythology, who was the father of Zeus.
+Cronus was a Titan in Greek mythology and the father of Zeus.

 3. Who fought in a bloody war for ten years?